0xdials/rasp_boot/README.md

 - extracts the `/boot` partition and copies the boot blobs (`bootcode.bin`, `start.elf`, `fixup*.dat`)
 - runs `strings` and `binwalk` on them for a quick look inside
 - computes sha256 hashes for everything
-- compares those hashes against the **known-good** ones from the official Raspberry Pi firmware repo
+- compares those hashes against the **known good** ones from the official Raspberry Pi firmware repo
-- spits out a human-readable report that says “matches official firmware” or “something’s off”
+- spits out a human readable report that says “matches official firmware” or “something’s off”

 that’s it. no drivers, no kernel hooks